-The Bible calls on Christians to put God first and to live out Jesus’ commands to love the Lord and love others.
+The Bible calls on Christians to put God first and to live out Jesus Christ’s commands to love the Lord and love others.
 But what does it really mean to put God first in the modern era?
-It’s quite complicated considering the chaotic and busy nature of life, though there are some valuable and easy-to-implement tips for creating actionable steps for putting God first.
+It can be complicated considering the chaotic and busy nature of life, though there are some valuable and easy-to-implement tips for creating actionable steps for putting God first.

 Start Your Day With Prayer

 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.” -Matthew 6:33 (NIV)

 The Bible makes it clear that prayer is essential.
 Begin each day with a prayer to God, thanking Him for another day and asking for guidance to cope with the ups and downs that are sure to come.
 Starting the day with Christ is the best way to put God first and set the day in motion.

 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.” -Psalm 46:10